 Toggle: English / Spanish

 Cholesteatoma is a type of skin cyst that is located in the middle ear and mastoid bone in the skull.

 Cholesteatoma can be a birth defect (congenital).
-It more commonly occurs as a complication of chronic ear infection.
+It more commonly occurs as a result of chronic ear infection.

 An ear exam may show a pocket or opening (perforation) in the eardrum, often with drainage.
 A deposit of old skin cells may be seen with a microscope or an otoscope -- a special instrument to view the ear.
 Sometimes a group of blood vessels may be seen in the ear.

 The following tests may be performed to rule out other causes of dizziness:

 Cholesteatomas very often continue to grow if they are not removed.
 Surgery is most often successful.
 However, you may need the ear cleaned by a health care provider from time to time.
 Another surgery may be needed if the cholesteatoma comes back.

 Call your provider if ear pain, drainage from the ear, or other symptoms occur or worsen, or if hearing loss occurs.